viamrobotics/docs/docs/tutorials/controlling-an-intermode-rover-canbus.md

 ### Implement base methods

-Now that the modular resource code has registered the API it is using and its custom model, we can implement any number of methods provided by the base API.
+Now that the modular resource code has registered the API it is using and its custom model, you can implement any number of methods provided by the base API.
-Since the Intermode rover's commands are in the CAN bus format, we'll need our modular resource code to translate any commands sent via the base API, like *SetPower*, *SetVelocity*, or *Stop* to <a href="https://en.wikipedia.org/wiki/CAN_bus#Frames" target="_blank">CAN bus frames</a>.
+Since the Intermode rover's commands are in the CAN bus format, you need the modular resource code to translate any commands sent from the base API, like *SetPower*, *SetVelocity*, or *Stop* to <a href="https://en.wikipedia.org/wiki/CAN_bus#Frames" target="_blank">CAN bus frames</a>.
 Intermode provides documentation on how its <a href="https://github.com/viam-labs/tutorial-intermode/blob/main/can_interface.pdf" target="_blank">CAN frames</a> are formatted.

-This tutorial is not meant to line-by-line explain what this translation code does, but instead we'll point out the important details, and beyond that, you can follow the code implementation in the <a href="https://github.com/viam-labs/tutorial-intermode/blob/main/intermode-base/module.go" target="_blank">tutorial code</a>.
+At a high level, the <a href="https://github.com/viam-labs/tutorial-intermode/blob/main/intermode-base/module.go" target="_blank">tutorial code</a> does the following:

 1. The SetPower command implements the SetPower interface from the *rdk:component:base* API
 2. The parameters sent to SetPower are formatted as a *driveCommand*